-Everyone who knows me, personally or professionally, know that I love to teach (hence the profile and blog name) but I also love to travel.
+Everyone who knows me, personally or professionally, will know that I love to teach (hence the profile, blog and book title) but I also love to travel.
 When the opportunity came up for me to take part in the British Council Connecting Classrooms programme, I did not hesitate!

-Firstly, the scale of the College was much bigger than any school I had been to or taught at.
+Firstly, the scale of the college was much bigger than any school I had ever been to or taught at.
 However, there were systems and policies in place which meant the school day ran smoothly.
 The day began at 7.30 am finishing at 2.30 pm.
-The morning began with a whole school assembly on the Monday, weather depending as this took place outside.
+The morning began with a whole school assembly every Monday, weather depending as the assembly took place outside.
 During the assembly students and staff sang the national anthem and then the college anthem with great pride.
 There were several messages delivered by the Principal and behaviour was superb.
-In the mornings students would be cleaning and tidying up the college, it was a duty they took very seriously.
+Every morning students would be cleaning and tidying up the college, it was a duty they took very seriously.
 The professional cleaners mainly cleaned the Principal and Vice Principals office.
 I told this to students on my return, some were horrified!

 Then lessons would begin.
 The classrooms were very basic and bare, with chairs stacked up high then crammed around tables as the average class size was 45 students.
 There would possibly be one computer in the classroom, but not all rooms were equipped with this.
 Internet was very limited with no Wifi and certainly no iPads or other technologies.
 Paper registers were filled in and teachers were writing on a blackboard using chalk.